INTO-CPS-Association/aurt/README.md

     - [ ] Must support comments
     - [ ] Must integrate with logging
 - [ ] Finish data schema
+- [ ] Finish documentation on friction models
 - [x] Gravity vector goes into the config file in the linearize step.
 - [ ] Joint dynamic configuration will be hybrid (overridable via the CLI.)
 - [ ] In the predict stage, there's two caching mechanisms to build the regressor: